saucecontrol/PhotoSauce/doc/main.md

 Most image processing software will convert YCbCr JPEG input to RGB for processing and then convert back to YCbCr for JPEG output.
 In addition to saving the processing time spent on this unnecessary conversion, planar processing allows for other work savings.

 * [Chroma subsampled](https://en.wikipedia.org/wiki/Chroma_subsampling) images do not need to have their chroma planes upsampled to the luma size, only to have them rescaled again.
 MagicScaler can scale the subsampled chroma plane directly to its final size.
-* When saving in a chroma subsampled format, the final chroma scaling is done with a high-quality resampler rather than the Linear resampler used by the encoder.
+* When saving in a chroma subsampled format, the final chroma scaling is done with a high-quality resampler rather than the default resampler used by the encoder.
-* When processing in [linear light](http://web.archive.org/web/20160826144709/http://www.4p8.com/eric.brasseur/gamma.html), gamma correction needs only be performed on the luma plane.
+* When processing in [linear light](http://www.ericbrasseur.org/gamma.html), gamma correction needs only be performed on the luma plane.
 * When sharpening is applied, it also needs only be performed on the luma plane.

 This feature is only available if WIC supports it (Windows 8.1/Windows Server 2012 and above) and the input image format is YCbCr.
 The output results will be slightly different than those produced with RGB processing but no less correct or visually appealing.